1 day class

 Raising chickens and other poultry for meat and eggs is an important step for the homestead.

-In this introductory class you will learn the practical knowledge and skills needed to raise your first flock of chickens, beginning with either baby chicks or fertile eggs.
+In this introductory class, you will learn the practical knowledge and skills needed to raise your first flock of chickens, beginning with baby chicks or started chickens.
 You will also learn how to care for a mature, dual-purpose flock to produce eggs and meat.

 - reasons to raise chickens and other poultry

 - egg production and how to maintain a productive flock

 - reproducing chickens to sustain your flock from year to year

 Although the class will focus primarily on raising chickens, we will also give a brief overview of other types of poultry, including ducks, geese, turkeys and guineas.

 This class involves both classroom-based and hands-on instruction.

 Weather permitting, the class will involve some outdoor activities.
 Please bring a wide-brimmed hat and wear long sleeves.
 Also, bring appropriate clothing for cold or inclement weather.
 No shorts or sandals, please.

 This class is from 9 a.m – 5 p.m. with a 1-hour break for lunch.